-In 2010, five children living on Grand Avenue in Belgium, Wisconsin, were diagnosed with E. coli O157:H7.
+Five children living in Wisconsin were diagnosed with E. coli O157:H7.
 At least one developed hemolytic uremic syndrome (HUS), a life-threatening complication of an E. coli infection that can cause kidney failure, strokes, seizures, pancreatitis, and other serious problems.
-According to Fox 6 out of Milwaukee, one child was just released from the hospital after 6 weeks, and another has recently been admitted with the same symptoms.
+According to Fox 6 out of Milwaukee, one child was released from the hospital after 6 weeks, and another has recently been admitted with the same symptoms.

-Investigation to Find the Source of the Outbreak
+Investigation to Find the Source of the Wisconsin E. coli HUS Outbreak

-Health officials have not found the source of the E. coli – HUS outbreak.
-Our attorneys are available for a free consultation regarding legal representation and a private investigation of the outbreak.
+Our attorneys are available for a free consultation regarding legal representation and a private investigation of any E. coli and HUS outbreak.

 The compensation available for an E. coli victim and his or her family will depend on the facts of the case.
 For children who develop HUS, compensation should include enough money to pay for future medical expenses, which may be substantial.
 Victim compensation may include amounts for the following: